 It is very easy to retrofit DAB+ with external receiver units.
 The modules are usually compact (approximately the length of a card deck) and can be simply connected to the receiver, for example via the AUX connectorOpens in new tab.
 Other solutions support USB or the Bluetooth wireless standard.

-You can make CD receiversOpens in new tab, Hi-Fi systems, FM radios, car radios or smartphones fit for DAB+.
-The only requirement is that the previous receiver has a compatible interface.
+This way, you can make CD receivers, hi‑fi systems, FM radios, car radios, or even smartphones ready for DAB+.
+The only requirement is that your existing device has a compatible interface.

 - ✔ Stable service: Depending on the location, FM is often affected by noise or blank spots, whereas digital radio remains stable even with weaker signals.
 The transmission only cuts out if you are physically outwith the transmission area.